Global Safety and Security

 Liability Waiver

 A liability waiver must be signed by any student embarking on Emory-sponsored travel abroad.
 If your program does not already have a program-specific waiver that has been reviewed and approved by Emory’s Office of the General Counsel (OGC), the form found at the link above can be used.
-Any changes made to this form, beyond filling in trip-specific information in the blanks provided, must be submitted to Chris Rapalje in the Office of Global Strategy and Initiatives, who will obtain OGC review.
+Any changes made to this form, beyond filling in trip-specific information in the blanks provided, must be submitted to Global Safety & Security, who will obtain OGC review.
 This form is updated periodically, so please check back whenever planning a new trip.
 Completed waivers should be provided to an appropriate administrative official at the student’s school.

 Educational Resources